apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/notebook_info.png" alt="Git_ui_link" width="520">
 </p>

-Before start working with git repositories, you need to change working directory on the top of window to:
+Before start working with Git repositories, you need to change working directory on the top of window to:

 **/home/dlab-user/** or **/opt/zeppelin/notebook** for Zeppelin analytical tool and press Enter.